Invensys

-Invensys Ltd. was a multinational engineering and information technology company headquartered in London, United Kingdom.
-It was formed in 1999 through the merger of BTR plc and Siebe plc.
-It had offices in more than 50 countries and its products were sold in around 180 countries.
-The company was founded on 1 April 1920 as Siebe Gorman & Company Ltd and continued through various name changes registered at Companies House from that date.
-In January 2014 the company was taken over by the French multinational Schneider Electric for a total consideration of $5.5 billion.
-Schneider phased out the "Invensys" name in favour of its own.
+Invensys Limited was a multinational engineering and information technology company headquartered in London, United Kingdom.
+At its height, the company had offices in more than 50 countries and its products were sold in around 180 countries.

+Invensys was formed in 1999 through the merger of BTR plc and Siebe plc.
+It was originally founded on 1 April 1920 as Siebe Gorman & Company Ltd and continued through various name changes registered at Companies House from that date.
 Invensys lines of business were grouped into four segments: Software, Industrial Automation, Energy Controls and Appliance.
-Its brands included Avantis, Eurotherm, Foxboro, IMServ, InFusion, Triconex, SimSci, Skelta, Wonderware, Drayton, Eberle, Eliwell.
+Its brands included Avantis, Eurotherm, Foxboro, IMServ, InFusion, Triconex, SimSci, Skelta, Wonderware, Drayton, Eberle, and Eliwell.